vuejs/docs/src/guide/composition-api-introduction.md

 console.log(twiceTheCounter.value) // 2
 ```

-As you probably noticed, the `computed` function returns a **Reactive Reference** to the output of the getter-like callback passed as the first argument to `computed`.
-This **Reactive Reference** is read-only though.
-This means that to access the **value** of the just created computed variable, we need to use the `.value` property just like when using `ref`.
+As you probably noticed, the `computed` function returns a _read-only_ **Reactive Reference** to the output of the getter-like callback passed as the first argument to `computed`.
+In order to access the **value** of the newly-created computed variable, we need to use the `.value` property just like when using `ref`.

 Let’s move our search functionality into `setup`: